-As shown in Figure 6, our proposal can enhance the convergence speed of potentials, as compared with the case of no control scheme, and Table II shows the time needed from traffic changes until the potential convergence is achieved when c=0.2.
-Figure 6 shows potential changes only within 10,000-30,000 s but it takes 70,417 s for the potential convergence, i.e., satisfying Equation (18), with PBR-no-ctrl as shown in Table II.
-As a result, potential convergence is accelerated by about 5.99 times and 7.56 times due to PBR-opt-mr with h=3 and 100, respectively.
-Compared with PBR-opt, potential convergence speed is 0.780 times and 0.985 times using PBR-opt-mr with h=3 and 100, respectively.
+As shown in Figure 6, our proposal can enhance the convergence speed of potentials, as compared to the case of no control scheme, and Table II shows the time needed from traffic changes until the potential convergence is achieved when c = 0.2.
+Figure 6 shows potential changes only within 10,000 to 30,000s, but it takes 70,417s for the potential convergence (i.e., satisfying Equation (18)) with PBR-no-ctrl as shown in Table II.
+As a result, potential convergence is accelerated by about 5.99 times and 7.56 times due to PBR-opt-mr with h = 3 and 100, respectively.
+Compared to PBR-opt, potential convergence speed is 0.780 times and 0.985 times using PBR-opt-mr with h = 3 and 100, respectively.
 These results indicate that if h is properly chosen, the convergence speed of our proposal can be approximately equal to that of PBR-opt (about 7.68 times as fast as the original).
-The convergence speed of PBR-opt-mr with h=3 is a little bit slower than that of PBR-opt-mr with h=100, because the smaller h is the larger the approximation error is.
-Specifically, if h is smaller than 3, potentials diverge and cannot converge to targeted potential values although we do not show the result in this paper.
-However, from the point of view of computational cost, when h is 3, PBRopt-mr can enhance the convergence speed with much lower computational cost than PBR-opt, because the cost of the design parameter calculation is reduced from $O(N^3)$ to $O(h^3)$ and the cost of the control input calculation is reduced from $O(N^2)$ to $O(h^2)$ by the model reduction.
-Note that the computational cost for designing the controller of PBR-opt using dhinflmi is too large to compute in a practical time as explained above.
-Therefore, PBR-opt cannot be adapt to large-scale networks.
-It is worth mentioning that the controller of PBR-opt-mr observes only node potentials within two hops of sink nodes (i.e., p=2).
-The controller estimates potentials of non-observable and future potentials using Equation (14), then determines the optimal feedback inputs.
+The convergence speed of PBR-opt-mr with h = 3 is a little bit slower than that of PBR-opt-mr with h = 100, because the smaller the h, the larger the approximation error.
+Specifically, if h is smaller than 3, potentials diverge and cannot converge to targeted potential values, although we do not show the result in this article.
+However, from the point of view of computational cost, when h is 3, PBR-opt-mr can enhance the convergence speed with much lower computational cost than PBR-opt, as the cost of the design parameter calculation is reduced from $O(N^3)$ to $O(h^3)$ and the cost of the control input calculation is reduced from $O(N^2)$ to $O(h^2)$ by the model reduction.
+Note that the computational cost for designing the controller by the model reduction.
+Note that the computational cost for designing the controller of PBR-opt using dhinflmi is too large to compute in a practical amount of time, as explained earlier.
+Therefore, PBR-opt cannot adapt to large-scale networks.
+It is worth mentioning that the controller of PBR-opt-mr observes only node potentials within two hops of sink nodes (i.e., p = 2).
+The controller estimates potentials of nonobservable and future potentials using Equation (14) and then determines the optimal feedback inputs.
 This indicates that the controller does not need to collect information of the entire network to enhance the convergence speed of potentials.
 In general, it becomes more difficult for the controller to estimate potentials correctly as the number of nodes observed by the controller becomes smaller.
-We will investigate the trade-off between the number of observable nodes and the accuracy of the potential estimation as future work.
+We will investigate the trade-off between the number of observable nodes and the accuracy of the potential estimation in future work.

-At about 14,000 s in Figure 6(c), potentials of nodes rapidly fluctuate.
-This is because the controller cannot receive control messages, which collect potential information and inform the controller about them, due to packet drops so that the controller temporarily provides irrelevant control inputs.
-However, such fluctuations are temporary and potentials immediately converge again.
-Therefore, these fluctuations have little effect on transmission of data packets as shown in Figure 7(c) which is mentioned below.
-Moreover, in the case where the controller collects potential information via sensor nodes (i.e., not sink nodes), traffic congestion around sink nodes is reduced, and therefore, these fluctuations caused by packet drops will be reduced.
+At about 14,000s in Figure 6(c), potentials of nodes rapidly fluctuate.
+This is because the controller cannot receive control messages, which collect potential information and inform the controller about them, due to packet drops, so the controller temporarily provides irrelevant control inputs.
+However, such fluctuations are temporary, and potentials immediately converge again.
+Therefore, these fluctuations have little effect on the transmission of data packets as shown in Figure 7(c), which is mentioned later.
+Moreover, in the case in which the controller collects potential information via sensor nodes (i.e., not sink nodes), traffic congestion around sink nodes is reduced, and therefore these fluctuations caused by packet drops will be reduced.